 Architecture of 8085 microprocessor

-8085 is an 8-bit, general purpose microprocessor.
-It consists of following functional units:-
+8085 is an 8-bit, general-purpose microprocessor.
+It consists of the following functional units:

-It is used to perform mathematical operations like: addition, multiplication, subtraction, division, decrement, increment, etc. Different operations are carried out in ALU: Logical operations, Bit-Shifting Operations, and Arithmetic Operations.
+It is used to perform mathematical operations like addition, multiplication, subtraction, division, decrement, increment, etc. Different operations are carried out in ALU: Logical operations, Bit-Shifting Operations, and Arithmetic Operations.

 Program Counter holds the address value of the memory to the next instruction that is to be executed.
 It is a 16-bit register.

-It is a 8-bit register that holds data values during arithmetic and logical operations.
+It is an 8-bit register that holds data values during arithmetic and logical operations.

-It is a 8-bit register that holds the instruction code that is being decoded.
+It is an 8-bit register that holds the instruction code that is being decoded.
 The instruction is fetched from the memory.

-The timing and control unit comes under the CPU section, and it controls the flow of data from CPU to other devices.
+The timing and control unit comes under the CPU section, and it controls the flow of data from the CPU to other devices.
 It is also used to control the operations performed by the microprocessor and the devices connected to it.
-There are certain timing and control signals like: Control signals, DMA Signals, RESET signals, Status Signal.
+There are certain timing and control signals like Control signals, DMA Signals, RESET signals and Status signals.

-Whenever a microprocessor is executing a main program and if suddenly an interrupt occurs, the microprocessor shifts the control from the main program to process the incoming request.
+Whenever a microprocessor is executing the main program and if suddenly an interrupt occurs, the microprocessor shifts the control from the main program to process the incoming request.
 After the request is completed, the control goes back to the main program.
-There are 5 interrupt signals in 8085 microprocessors: INTR, TRAP, RST 7.5, RST 6.5, RST 5.5
+There are 5 interrupt signals in 8085 microprocessors: INTR, TRAP, RST 7.5, RST 6.5, and RST 5.5.

-Data bus is bidirectional and carries the data which is to be stored.
-Address bus is unidirectional and carries location where data is to be stored.
+The data bus is bidirectional and carries the data which is to be stored.
+The address bus is unidirectional and carries the location where data is to be stored.